EnMasseProject/enmasse/documentation/getting-started/e2e-example.md

 ## Setting up EnMasse

-### Creating project and importing template

-EnMasse comes with a few templates that makes setting it up easy.
-First, create a new project:

-    oc new-project enmasse

-Then download a script for deploying the EnMasse template:

-    curl -o enmasse-deploy.sh https://raw.githubusercontent.com/EnMasseProject/enmasse/master/scripts/enmasse-deploy.sh

-This script simplifies the process of deploying the enmasse cluster to your openshift instance.
-You can invoke it with `-h` to get a list of options.

 ### Creating certificates

 Since the service requires TLS, we need to install certificates to be used by the routers in the